amitsaha/amitsaha.github.io/content/golang-templates.md

 While working on creating a template file for a Golang project, I wanted to better understand how to work with data in Golang templates as available via the `html/template` package.
-In this post, I discuss some common use cases that may arise.
+In this post, I discuss a few use cases that may arise.

 ## Access a variable